Randomno/libTAS/docs/guides/wsl.md

 * Updates and upgrades packages
 * Downloads the latest version of libTAS from GitHub
 * Installs libTAS
-* Disables Wayland (this is a window manager incompatible with libTAS)
+* Disables Wayland (this is a protocol incompatible with libTAS)
-* Disables Wayland on future launches of Ubuntu

 Make sure to enter your password when prompted.